-The Board/CEO relationship can make or break the success of a non-profit organization.
+The nonprofit Board/CEO relationship can make or break the success of a non-profit organization.
 The Board of Directors is the collective boss of the CEO/Executive Director of a non-profit corporation.
 However, to build a strong, successful, and sustainable non-profit, a much more nuanced understanding is necessary.

-The CEO/Executive Director is responsible for the “management” of the non-profit, which implies day to day oversight of employees, programming, operations, and finance.
+The CEO/Executive Director is responsible for the management of the non-profit, which implies day-to-day oversight of employees, programming, operations, and finance.
 However, the CEO also typically co-creates the long-term vision with the Board and helps to organize and manage the Board.

-Striking a Balance
+Striking a Balance Between Rubberstamping and Micromanagement

 Non-profits usually err by going too far in one direction beyond this difficult balance.
-Either the Board “trusts” the CEO too much (often a temptation with a founding CEO, or very successful non-profit with a charismatic CEO), and thus underplays its role in oversight and vision making, or the Board meddles too much in employee and operational matters.
+Either the Board trusts the CEO too much (often a temptation with a founding CEO, or very successful non-profit with a charismatic CEO), and thus underplays its role in oversight and vision making or the Board meddles too much in employee and operational matters.
 The strongest non-profits include a strong partnership between the Board and CEO, in which a balance between the extremes is maintained.

 A good way to conceptualize the maintenance of this balance is to outline the responsibilities of the Board, responsibilities of the CEO/Executive Director, and shared responsibilities.

-Responsibilities of the Board include:
+Responsibilities of a Nonprofit Board

-1) Hiring the CEO and holding him/her/they accountable;
+- Hiring the CEO and holding him/her/they accountable;

-2) Ensuring legal compliance;
+- Ensuring legal compliance;

-3) Ensuring proper financial safeguards and legal/ethical use of corporate funds;
+- Ensuring proper financial safeguards and legal/ethical use of corporate funds;

-4) Ensuring that programs are effective and in alignment with the non-profit’s mission.
+- Ensuring that programs are effective and in alignment with the non-profit’s mission.

-Responsibilities of the CEO include:
+Responsibilities of the CEO in a Non Profit

-1) Hiring, firing, and supervising all other staff;
+- Hiring, firing, and supervising all other staff;

-2) Daily oversight of operations, finance, and programming;
+- Daily oversight of operations, finance, and programming;

-3) Serving as a liaison between the staff and the Board.
+- Serving as a liaison between the staff and the Board.

 Shared responsibilities of the Board and CEO

-2) External communications (although the Board should appoint one lead spokesperson, typically either the Board Chair or the CEO);
+- External communications (although the Board should appoint one lead spokesperson, typically either the Board Chair or the CEO);

-3) Strategic planning;
+- Strategic planning;

-4) Board development.
+- Board development.

 However, just because a responsibility primarily belongs to one entity, doesn’t mean the other entity will not be involved in the matter.
 For example, the Board may hire a law firm for representation in compliance or litigation (or an accountant for an audit), but the CEO and the staff will most likely be involved in providing the hired firm with necessary details.

 For example, although the Board approves the budget, including personnel expenditures, the CEO should have final authority, without interference from the Board, on who to hire or fire.
 Even if the Board is very fond of a Program Director, for instance, the CEO should have the autonomy to fire such person if they deem fit.

-When working on book-keeping systems, the CEO is the boss, not the Board member, and the CEO must approve of the Board member involvement.
+When working on book-keeping systems, the CEO is the boss, not the Board member, and the CEO must approve of the Board member’s involvement.
 Of course, maintaining such self-awareness and proper roles may be a lot to ask of human nature, but the more such roles are maintained, the stronger the non-profit.

 For example, the Board may approve a line item expenditure of $10,000 for computers, but the CEO (with staff) decides what computers to buy, where to buy them, etc. (Note, however, the non-profits that are charter schools are subject to more complex regulations than non-school non-profits, especially regarding purchasing, and thus schools should consult their state’s charter school regulations).

-For example, in setting personnel expenditure limits, the Board is influencing who the CEO can hire, and what tools he/she/they has to retain them.
+For example, in setting personnel expenditure limits, the Board is influencing who the CEO can hire, and what tools he/she/they have to retain them.
 Thus, the Board, while maintaining the ultimate authority of budgetary approval, should give credence and weight to the budgetary recommendations of the CEO.